2021 Abu Dhabi Grand Prix: Championship standings before the race and title permutations

-Tyres choices
+Tyre choices

 Sole tyre supplier Pirelli provided the C3, C4, and C5 tyre compounds—the softest selections available—for use in dry conditions.

 Practice

 Three practice sessions were scheduled over the course of the weekend.
 The first session took place at 13:30 local time (UTC+04:00) on Friday 10 December.
 The second session took place at 17:00.
 The third session took place at 14:00 on Saturday 11 December.
-The first practice session passed without incident and ended with Max Verstappen setting the fastest time, followed by Valtteri Bottas and Lewis Hamilton.
+The first practice session passed without incident and ended with Verstappen setting the fastest time, followed by Bottas and Hamilton.
 The second practice session ended with Hamilton fastest by 0.3 seconds to second-placed Esteban Ocon, while Bottas was third fastest ahead of Verstappen, 0.6 seconds behind Hamilton.
-Kimi Räikkönen crashed at turn 14 just as the session was concluding, but was unhurt.
+Räikkönen crashed at turn 14 just as the session was concluding, but was unhurt.

 Qualifying

 Qualifying started at 17:00 local time on Saturday 11 December.
-The first qualifying session was briefly suspended after a Haas driver collided with a bollard but was resumed without further incident, with the Mercedes drivers of Lewis Hamilton and Valtteri Bottas recording the fastest times of the session.
-In the second qualifying session, initial flying laps on medium-compound tyres gave Hamilton a four-millisecond advantage over Red Bull Racing driver Max Verstappen.
+The first qualifying session was briefly suspended after Mick Schumacher collided with a bollard but was resumed without further incident, with the Mercedes drivers Hamilton and Bottas recording the fastest times of the session.
+In the second qualifying session, initial flying laps on medium-compound tyres gave Hamilton a four-millisecond advantage over Red Bull Racing driver Verstappen.
 A lock-up on his second flying lap led to Verstappen's return to the pits to change to soft tyres.
 At the end of the session, Verstappen improved to take first place on the timesheets, setting the time on the faster soft-compound tyres locked him into starting the race on Sunday, and Hamilton was likewise locked into using the more durable medium-compound tyres.
 In the third and final qualifying session, Verstappen was able to use the slipstream of his teammate Sergio Pérez to secure pole position for the race, with Hamilton only able to take the second spot on the grid.